-WASHINGTON (AP) - The head of the International Monetary Fund says the greatest threat to a lasting economic recovery in Europe is "the fatigue of both governments and populations" over painful steps taken to boost growth and combat national debt.
+WASHINGTON (AP) - The head of the International Monetary Fund says the greatest threat to a lasting economic recovery in Europe is "the fatigue of both governments and populations" over painful steps already taken to boost growth and combat national debt.

-IMF Managing Director Christine Lagarde says the economy seems better in the United States, although she's watching the effects of automatic budget cuts.
+IMF Managing Director Christine LaGarde says the economy seems better in the United States, although she's watching the effects of automatic budget cuts.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.